The School for Scandal: Act I

 Scene I: Lady Sneerwell, a wealthy young widow, and her hireling Snake discuss her various scandal-spreading plots.
 Snake asks why she is so involved in the affairs of Sir Peter Teazle, his ward Maria, and Charles and Joseph Surface, two young men under Sir Peter's informal guardianship, and why she has not yielded to the attentions of Joseph, who is highly respectable.
-Lady Sneerwell confides that Joseph wants Maria, who is an heiress, and that Maria wants Charles.
+Lady Sneerwell confides that Joseph desires Maria, who is an heiress, and that Maria desires Charles.
 Thus she and Joseph are plotting to alienate Maria from Charles by putting out rumours of an affair between Charles and Sir Peter's new young wife, Lady Teazle.
 Joseph arrives to confer with Lady Sneerwell.
 Maria herself then enters, fleeing the attentions of Sir Benjamin Backbite and his uncle, Crabtree.
 Mrs. Candour enters and ironically talks about how "tale-bearers are as bad as the tale-makers."
 Soon after that, Sir Benjamin and Crabtree also enter, bringing a good deal of gossip with them.
 One item is the imminent return of the Surface brothers' rich uncle Sir Oliver from the East Indies, where he has been for sixteen years; another is Charles' dire financial situation.

 Scene II: Sir Peter complains of Lady Teazle's spendthrift ways.
 Rowley, the former steward of the Surfaces' late father, arrives, and Sir Peter gives him an earful on the subject.
 He also complains that Maria has refused Joseph, whom he calls "a model for the young men of the age," and seems attached to Charles, whom he denounces as a profligate.
 Rowley defends Charles, and then announces that Sir Oliver has just arrived from the East Indies.
-Oliver has instructed them not to tell his nephews of his arrival so that he may “make some trial of their dispositions.”
+Oliver has instructed them not to tell his nephews of his arrival so that he may "make some trial of their dispositions".